ancantu/SCICLD2019/docs/vm_setup/vm_terminal_ssh.md

-3. On the next screen give the key a descriptive name (e.g. Smith_laptop) and then paste the contents of your PUBLIC ssh key into the dialog box.<br>
+3. On the next screen give the key a descriptive name (e.g. Smith_laptop) and then paste the contents of your PUBLIC ssh key into the dialog box.

 <img src="../../resources/atmo-add-ssh-key.png" width=50%><br>
  * In Linux and MacOS you can find your originating Public SSH key via:
  ```